HumanSignal/label-studio/docs/source/guide/webhook_reference.md

 ## Task Deleted

 Sent when a task is deleted from Label Studio.
+See how to [set up a webhook for this event](webhooks.html)

 ### Webhook payload details